nillnought/javafx-documentation/docs/Player_Interactions.md

 - Adding functionality to buttons
 - Changing scenes
 - Handling keyboard input
+- Simple mouse interactions

-Now it's time to move on to the last step, making this game your own!
+Now it's time to move on to the last step, making this game your own with some customization!